 Vegan foods are apparently gluten-free and have zero calories.
 Not to forget all vegan foods are vegetarian foods but all vegetarian foods are not vegan foods.

 Vegan foods generally include plant-based foods, fruits, and seeds.
 So, a vegan lifestyle is very much healthy for us.

 The most popular vegan dish that people love to eat is a vegan salad.
 It is healthy and easy to prepare too.
 The ingredients are fresh and raw which keeps our body fresh and fit.

 Various restaurants in Nepal serve vegan foods.
 Vegan salad is one of the healthy dishes that are delicious too.

-Various herbs and plants like carrot, corn, cucumber, lemon, Broccoli, pomegranate, dates, beetroot, Avocado, spinach, sprouts, and many more.
+Various herbs and plants like carrots, corn, cucumber, lemon, Broccoli, pomegranate, dates, beetroot, Avocado, spinach, sprouts, and many more.

-You can easily find vegan restaurants in the Thamel and Bouddha area.
+You can easily find vegan restaurants in the Thamel and Bouddha areas.
 Take a look at the menu first.
 They have a variety of vegan salads to serve you.